neonevm/neon-evm.docs/docs/developing/integrate/oracles/integrating_chainlink.md

 ## Introduction

-[Chainlink data feeds](https://data.chain.link/) are the quickest way to connect your smart contracts to oracle data such as asset prices.
+[Chainlink data feeds](https://data.chain.link/) are the quickest way to connect your smart contracts to oracle data, such as asset prices.

 Chainlink is implemented as a smart contract on Neon EVM, making Chainlink data feeds from the Solana network available for smart contracts to consume.